synesthesiam/rhasspy/docs/wake-word.md

 ## Command

-Calls a custom external program to listen for a wake word, only waking up Rhasspy when it exits.
+Calls a custom external program to listen for a wake word, only waking up Rhasspy when the program exits.

 Add to your [profile](profiles.md):